minkaotic/front-end-notes/notes/Front-End-Testing.md

   - easier to mock hard to reach use cases, as we can render components in key states that are tricky to reproduce in an app
   - offers visual verification of each component in isolation

+### What's with all the different libraries??
+- You can use a full testing library ([React Testing Library](https://testing-library.com/docs/react-testing-library/example-intro) being the most popular choice, [Enzyme](https://enzymejs.github.io/enzyme/) being another option), or *test components directly without any special tooling*.
+- [Test Renderer](https://reactjs.org/docs/test-renderer.html) is a half-way house between direct testing of the `render()` function and testing with React Testing Library, as it provides some level of abstraction that you run assertions against.
+- [Test Utilities](https://reactjs.org/docs/test-utils.html) is a selection of useful functions to test React components.

+> **Ultimately, Test Utilities and Test Renderer contain a subset of functionality, and Enzyme and React Testing Library were built upon them.** :+1: The [Testing component rendering](#testing-component-rendering) section provides more detail on all of the above.

+### Principles & strategies
 **What to test?** - React ultimately has two responsibilities:
 1. render user interfaces based on some state
 2. produce and manage user interface events

 :point_right: These are the responsibilies we want to test in our components!
+The **testing strategy** we choose differs depending on which of those we're testing:

+- **Testing component rendering:**
+  1. Set props and render
+  1. Make assertions against the output
+- **Testing component events:**
+  1. Set props and render
+  1. Find the elements you need
+  1. Trigger events on elements
+  1. Make assertions against the events produced

+**Other principles:**
+- *Never test through a UI component what can be tested some other way.* If you have application logic in your component that needs testing - could this be extracted to a service instead, and thus unit tested directly?
+- *Never test the same thing twice.* If some implementation logic changes and becomes incorrect, ideally exactly 1 test should fail, no more.

 ## Testing component rendering
-### What's with all the different libraries??
-- You can use a full testing library ([React Testing Library](https://testing-library.com/docs/react-testing-library/example-intro) being the most popular choice, [Enzyme]() being another option), or *test components directly without any special tooling*.
-- [Test Renderer](https://reactjs.org/docs/test-renderer.html) is a half-way house between direct testing of the `render()` function and testing with React Testing Library, as it provides some level of abstraction that you run assertions against.
-- [Test Utilities](https://reactjs.org/docs/test-utils.html) is a selection of useful functions to test React components.

-> **Ultimately, Test Utilities and Test Renderer contain a subset of functionality, and Enzyme and React Testing Library were built upon them.** :+1: The next few sections provide more detail on all of the above.

 ### React Testing Library (RTL)
 - aims to support writing tests that avoid including implementation details
 - guiding principle: tests should resemble the way the software is used: